leudz/shipyard/guide/src/welcome.md

 # Welcome to Shipyard!

 [Shipyard](https://github.com/leudz/shipyard) is an Entity Component System focused on usability and speed.
-An ECS is a great way to organize logic and data.
+ECS is a great way to organize logic and data.

 There are two main benefits to using an ECS: